Friends of Nevada Wilderness is proud to share information about one of our most exciting volunteer opportunities, our Alternative Break program!

 Can I bring my dog?

-Due to safety reasons and concern for the animal’s well-being we do not allow pets at Alternative Spring Break.
+Due to safety reasons and concern for the animal’s well-being we do not allow pets at Alternative Break.
 There are swinging tools and moving objects at our work sites, which could be potentially hazardous.
 In addition, while your pet may be adorable and well-behaved, not everyone is comfortable around dogs.
 We are, however, happy to see your cute photos and videos around the campfire.